rohitpatwa/leetcode/Readme.md

 700. Search in a Binary Search Tree : Can be solved in both recursive and iterative ways.
 Iterate with BST nodes and return root where the value matches.
 Write the base case.
 852. Peak Index in a Mountain Array : Do binary search until you find the mid point.
 404. Sum of Left Leaves : Recursive soln.
 If left child is a leaf, return left.val + recv_func(right child); else return recv_func(left) + recv_func(right).
+79. Word Search : Scan through each word in grid.
+Where 1st char matches, perform dfs on it's neighbors.
+Replace a visited word by -1 to avoid visiting it again.
+Backtrack if needed.
+905. Sort Array By Parity : Two pointer approach.
+One at the start, other at the end.
+Swap odd and even nums.
 917. Reverse Only Letters : Use two pointer approach - i at the start, j at the end.
 Swap the chars at i and j while i<j.
 54. Spiral Matrix : Maintain the direction while traversing.
 Keep track of top, right, bottom and left limits of the matrix.
 Iterate til l<=r and t<=b.
 59. Spiral Matrix II : Create a res array of n*n size.
 Iterate it in a spiral order and keep inserting a ctr++ at each step.
-929. Unique Email Addresses : Split the emails at @.
-Apply rules through regex and add the resultant email in a set.
 804. Unique Morse Code Words : Create a set and add all the codes in it.
 Return length.
-905. Sort Array By Parity : Two pointer approach.
-One at the start, other at the end.
-Swap odd and even nums.
+91. Decode Ways : dp=[]*len(n+1). dp[i] means no. of ways to decode string of len i.
+Get single and double from s. single>0: dp[i]+=dp[i-1]; 10<=double<=26: dp[i]+=dp[i-2].
 728. Self Dividing Numbers : Solution is brute force.
 Go through each number and check if it is self dividing.
 561. Array Partition I : Sort the array and add all the even elements to the min_sum.
 That will be the result.
 1002.
 Find Common Characters : Use global_freq and local_freq to keep a count of repeating chars.
-933. Number of Recent Calls : Use a Q to keep recent timestamps.
-Whenever ping is called, add t to Q and remove all the expired ones.
-Return len(Q)
 985. Sum of Even Numbers After Queries : Keep a running sum.
 At each query, subtract the initial term if even and add the new term if even.
 Append sum in results.
 922. Sort Array By Parity II : Two pointer approach.
 Initiate i, j = 0, 1.
 Keep i on even terms, j on odd.
 Increment by 2 if correct, else swap.
 867. Transpose Matrix : Create new matrix of transpose dim.
 B[j][i] = A[i][j].
 121. Best Time to Buy and Sell Stock : Iterate through the array and maintain the min_so_far value. at each step profit = max(profit, arr[i]-min_so_far)
 680. Valid Palindrome II : Use 2 pointers initially.
 When diff chars seen at i and j, call checkPslindrome with both cases i.e. skip ith, skip jth.
 If either satisfies, return True.
 74. Search a 2D Matrix : Perform a normal binary search.
 Do division and modulus when accessing the elements of the matrix
-79. Word Search : Scan through each word in grid.
-Where 1st char matches, perform dfs on it's neighbors.
-Replace a visited word by -1 to avoid visiting it again.
-Backtrack if needed.
 1. Two Sum : Linear solution.
 Create a dict of all elements.
 Then iterate through the array, for each element check if it's compliment is in d.
 695. Max Area of Island : Visit every loc in grid.
 If loc==1, set it to zero and perform BFS by setting it's neighbors 0.
 1047.
 Remove All Adjacent Duplicates In String : Use stack.
 If next char c == S[-1], S.pop(); else S.append(c)